MadPanCake/docusaurus/docs/unlimited-adventures/daily_rewards.md

 `unbreakable iron sword named "&6&lPowerful Sword" of sharpness 5 and fire aspect 2 and unbreaking 3`
 :::

-#### :desktop: Command Rewards: You can use commands as rewards, by doing as following:
+#### :computer: Command Rewards: You can use commands as rewards, by doing as following:
 `command premiumcurrency PLAYER_NAME add 100`